EPCCed/eidf-docs/docs/services/containerservice/training/L3_running_a_pytorch_task.md

 # Running a PyTorch task

-In the following lesson, we’ll build a NLP neural network and train it using the EIDFCS.
+In the following lesson, we’ll build a NLP neural network and train it using the EIDFGPUS.

 The model was taken from the [PyTorch Tutorials](https://pytorch.org/tutorials/beginner/basics/quickstart_tutorial.html).